mativizo/godot-vosk-gdextension/README.md

 -  ✔ Create GDExtension.
 -  ✔ Load Vosk library.
 -  ✔ Method to load models.
+- 🚧 Add ability to provide word list for accuracy.
 - 🚧 Get audio buffer to work with.
 - ❌ Pass audio converted audio buffer or convert it on the GDE side.
 - ❌ Get partial text results.